 The collaboration of the Institute and the academic community has been fostered for many years through various activities and is constantly improving.
 Encouraging science and economy cooperation directs the academic community to address scientific research topics that could bring benefits to the economy.
-Tt also demonstrates how the academic community can contribute to the development of society not only through education but also through applied research for the sake of innovation.
+It also demonstrates how the academic community can contribute to the development of society not only th for the sake of innovation.